wsbctechnicalblog/wsbctechnicalblog.github.io/content/blog-post-101.md

 Summary: <Quick summary of what post is about>.
 ```

-- Create your content using the editor of your choice n- mine is Visual Studio Code.
+- Create your content using the editor of your choice - mine is Visual Studio Code.
 - Create a pull request and submit your changes for review and collaboration.

 ![Tags](../images/blog-post-101-5.png)